lanxaustralis/mass-protest-survival-guide/guide-eng.md

 - **Debrief**: Write down incidents, injuries, or abuses.
 - **Avoid social media posts** with identifiable images.
 - **Support others**: Check on fellow protesters, donate to legal aid/bail funds.

+---

+## 6. LASTLY...

+A protest is not always a momentary event — it can be part of a long-term struggle.
+To remain effective, you need to protect your **mental, physical, and emotional well-being**.

+### **Act with Intention and Preserve Your Energy**
+- **You don’t have to engage in every confrontation.**
+  - Getting arrested or taking unnecessary risks can drain your energy and undermine your goals.
+  - Strength in protest isn’t just about standing firm today — it’s about staying committed in the long run.
+- **Sometimes, stepping back is the smartest move.**
+  - Don’t act on impulse.
+Evaluate the situation, understand the risks, and prioritize your safety.
+  - Resistance isn’t always loud or physical — sometimes, it’s strategic and quiet.

+### **Be Alert to Provocations: Protect the Legitimacy of the Movement**
+- Even when your rights are legally protected, **there may be efforts to delegitimize your cause.**
+  - Not everyone in the crowd may share your goals.
+  - Some individuals might try to provoke conflict or introduce slogans and banners that could derail the protest’s message.
+  - If you notice such behavior, don’t confront it alone.
+Calmly point it out and ask others around you to help de-escalate.
+  - Group awareness is a powerful tool — together, you can prevent provocations from taking hold.
+- **Movements gain strength from discipline and clarity, not just volume.**
+  - Strategy and composure are what make voices truly heard.

+### **Stay Calm, Even in the Worst Moments**
+- If tensions rise — during arrests, tear gas deployment, or crowd dispersals — do your best to remain calm.
+- Focus on what you’ve prepared for: your breathing, your safety plan, your support system.
+- Fear is natural, but don’t let it lead your actions.
+You are most powerful when you remain steady.

+---

+This guide is not just about physical safety — it’s about helping you move wisely and confidently through difficult moments.
+In the end, **your strength lies not just in showing up, but in staying grounded and resilient over time.**